Legal Drafting and Dispute Resolution Services

+RCSDF offers mediation to parents seeking to resolve disputes related to divorce, separation and co-parenting.
 Mediation is a dispute resolution process in which a neutral third party facilitates problem solving between two disputing parties.
-The RCSDF provides mediation to parents seeking to resolve disputes related to divorce, separation, and co-parenting.
-Mediation topics may include: allocation of parental responsibilities, parenting time, division and distribution of assets, financial arrangements for children, and/or child support.
+Mediation topics include, but are not limited to: allocation of parental responsibilities, division and distribution of assets, child support, and maintenance.

-Prior to mediation, RCSDF mediators will meet with each party to identify goals for the mediation process.
-Mediators will then meet with parties for a facilitative mediation session during which the mediator will facilitate constructive discussion of the identified issues, suggest compromises, and help parties to formulate creative solutions.
-The mediator's goal is to help parents to reach an agreement that satisfies both of their needs and interests, and the needs and interests of their child(ren).
+RCSDF mediators meet with the parties for a facilitative mediation session during which the mediator will facilitate a constructive discussion of the identified issues, suggest compromises, and help parties formulate creative solutions.
+The mediator's goal is to help parents reach an agreement that satisfies both their needs and interests, and the needs and interests of their child(ren).

 Early Neutral Assessment (ENA)

 ENA is a nonbinding form of dispute resolution designed to give disputing parties a realistic view of their case.
 Parties who elect to participate in ENA at the RCSDF will meet their spouse or partner face to face to present their case before a neutral third party.
 Third party ENA assessors are individuals with professional experience deciding separation and divorce related matters.
 The assessor will offer parties an expert opinion about the likely outcome of their case should they choose to litigate the matter in court.